Enhancing Video Analytics Accuracy via Real-time Automated Camera Parameter Tuning: Evaluation

-We evaluate the performance of AU-specific estimators by determining the correlation between predicted quality estimates and the analytical quality estimates derived using ground-truth. ~\figref{fig:au_corr} shows the Spearman and Pearson correlation metric for three different AUs.
-The match-score for celebA-validation images with its augmented variants ($\approx$2M) and predicted quality by face-recognition-specific analytics quality estimator is strongly correlated (Pearson and spearman correlation both are greater than 0.6)~\footnote{Pearson correlation greater than 0.5~\cite{corr} and spearman correlation~\cite{corr_1} value greater than 0.6 imply strong correlation.}.
-For face-detection and person-detection quality estimators, we used annotated video frames from \textit{olympics}~\cite{niebles2010modeling} and \textit{HMDB} dataset~\cite{Kuehne11} and their various variants that were generated by changing the virtual knobs. ~\figref{fig:au_corr} shows the strong positive correlation between the measured mAP and IoU metric, and the predicted quality estimate for both face-detection and person-detection AUs.
-This strong correlation enables $\approach$'s RL agent to tune camera parameters based on the reward value provided by AU-specific analytics quality estimator.
+To evaluate the face-detection quality estimator, we used annotated video frames from the \textit{olympics}~\cite{niebles2010modeling} and \textit{HMDB} datasets~\cite{Kuehne11} and their 4 million variants that were generated.
+To evaluate object-detection analytics quality estimator, we used labelled images (\ie only consist car and person object classes) from the COCO dataset~\cite{lin2014microsoft} and their 7 million augmented variants ~\figref{fig:au_corr} shows that there is a strong positive correlation between the measured mAP and IoU metric and the predicted quality estimate for both face-detection and object-detection AUs.
+In summary, the strong correlation between the prediction by the estimators and the actual quality of AUs based on ground truth, enables \approach's RL agent to effectively tune camera parameters.